awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 + **Get the current or upcoming state of the calendar**

   You can run the Systems Manager `GetCalendarState` API operation to show you the current state of the calendar, the state at a specified time, or the next time that the calendar state is scheduled to change\.
++

+**Amazon EventBridge support**
+This Systems Manager capability is supported as an *event* type in EventBridge rules\.
+For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Topics**
 + [Who should use Change Calendar?](#systems-manager-change-calendar-who)